Intruder Watch by DARC, Germany

 28.000 - 29.700

-In the national context, this regulates the Amateurfunkverordnung (AFuV), Anlage 1 (zu § 1 Nr.
+In the national context it's regulated by Amateurfunkverordnung (AFuV), Anlage 1 (zu § 1 Nr.
 6).

-Monitoring and reporting centre for foreign radio services within the exclusive the exclusive amateur radio bands up to 30 MHz (shortwave, HF)
+Monitoring and reporting centre for foreign radio services within the exclusive amateur radio bands up to 30 MHz (shortwave, HF)

 Unauthorised use of the amateur radio bands occurs when a foreign station uses the 40-, 20-, 17,- 15-, 12- or 10-metre bands, because according to the international telecommunications treaty these bands are exclusively allocated to amateur radio.